This post may contain affiliate links. Click here to read my full disclosure.

 ………Okay, I am back!

-Now I really feel calm with the lovely fall scent diffusing into the air.
+Now I really feel calm with the lovely fresh scent diffusing into the air.
 When you have a decluttered home, this feeling lasts!
 It really does!

 I cannot remember feeling consistently at peace or a state of calm before I decluttered my home and life.

 I always went to bed thinking about the what-ifs hiding in my junk room, or the laundry that was piling up because I just did not want to deal with it.
 My mind was exhausted all of the time.

 How many times do you walk into your home and feel joy?
 I am sure if you have children playing and laughing your answer is probably more often than mine.

 But I didn’t know what joy felt like with all the extra things in my life.
 I didn’t know what I wanted to do with myself when I was not working, so I dove into taking great care of my yard.

 Sure having a beautiful yard is important, but it never moved me closer to my dream life.
 I never felt joy in mowing the yard or pulling weeds from the flower beds.
 Pride?
 Sure!
 But no joy.

 Joy is something special that you can only feel when you have allowed your mind to pull away from all the things clouding in around it.
 The sight you see around your home is a major influence on this feeling.